oniayodeji10/Project/README.md

 # Project
 Using Eclipse
 Created a java Class
-Using Junit to test the functionality include exceptions and testings
+Using Junit to test the functionality include exceptions and testings.